 The Snohomish County Medical Society trustees have created a scholarship/grant for residents in Snohomish county.
 SCMS will award a scholarship recipient up to $2,500.00 to go towards a residents community project.

-The recipient for 2020 was selected.
-Congratulations Dr. Kirstin Hansen of Sea Mar for her Walk with a Doc Community Project.
+Past recipient – Dr. Kirstin Hansen of Sea Mar for her Walk with a Doc Community Project.

 Below are the grant guidelines for the community project each resident must discuss: